Where Students Lead

 The Principle Beneath

-Clubs at Chingshin are not resume decorations.
-They are laboratories for initiative.
+Clubs at Chingshin are laboratories for initiative.
 Students propose, organize, lead, fail, adjust, and try again.
 Faculty advise but do not direct.
 The learning is in the leading.